ib-ruby/ib-ruby/README.md

    [Gateway](https://www.interactivebrokers.com/en/index.php?f=16454)

-2. Configure the software to allow API connections from the computer you plan to run ib-ruby on, which is typically localhost (127.0.0.1) if you're running ib-ruby on the same machine as TWS/Gateway.
+2. Configure the software to allow API connections from the computer you plan to run `IB-Ruby` on, which is typically localhost (127.0.0.1) if you're running ib-ruby on the same machine as TWS/Gateway.
 [Here](http://www.youtube.com/watch?v=53tmypRq5wI) you can see how this is done for TWS.

-3. Make sure sure your ib-ruby gem version is compatible with your software version.
+3. Make sure sure your `IB-Ruby` gem version is compatible with your software version.
-   As a rule of thumb, most recent ib-ruby gem only supports latest versions of TWS/Gateway API.
+   As a rule of thumb, most recent `IB-Ruby` gem only supports latest versions of TWS/Gateway API.
 Older versions of API are supported by previous gem versions:

     | ib-ruby gem | TWS version | API version  |